jhumphry/auto_counters/README.md

 the 'Untracked' packages will still deallocate duplicate values passed into one of the ```Insert``` functions.

+## KVFlyweights

+The packages for KVFlyweights (Key-Value Flyweights) work in a very similar manner to the Flyweights.
+The main distinction is that the KVFlyweights associate every resource with a key.
+A factory function must be provided to return the value associated with a key.
+Rather than inserting values directly into KVFlyweights, keys are inserted.
+If a key is not already present the associated value will be obtained via the factory function and stored.
+The generation of values from keys must be deterministic, so each key-value pair only has to be stored once.
+This allows comparison to be done on keys, which may be much faster than comparing the values for equality.

+A typical use-case for KVFlyweights might be for the keys to be ```String```s giving the filenames of resources, and for the factory function to load and return the resource from the file with the provided filename.
+The KVFlyweight will only load the file the first time one of the Insert functions is called, and subsequent Insert calls will return a pointer to the existing object.

 ## Examples and unit tests

 Various simple example programs and a suite of AUnit-based unit tests with